-16I'm talking about densely defined operators here, not everywhere defined operators, so this isn't contradicting the closed graph theorem.
+&lt;sup>16I'm talking about densely defined operators here, not everywhere defined operators, so this isn't contradicting the closed graph theorem.

-17We give $Y \times Z$ the product topology, and equip it with one of the equivalent norms $\|\cdot\|p$ as at the end of the previous section.
+&lt;sup>17We give $Y \times Z$ the product topology, and equip it with one of the equivalent norms $\|\cdot\|p$ as at the end of the previous section.

-Similarly, if X is a normed vector space we say that a subspace Y of is (topologically) complemented in X if there exists a further subspace Z of X such that $X = Y \oplus Z$ as a topological direct sum.
-We call Z a (topological) complement of Y. In this course, since we're doing functional analysis and not just linear algebra, by a 'complemented subspace' we will always mean a topologically complemented subspace.
+2. If X is additionally a normed space, we say that Y of is (topologically) complemented in X if there exists a further subspace Z of X such that $X = Y \oplus Z$ as a topological direct sum.
+We call Z a (topological) complement of Y.